mfcastellani/terraform-provider-vbox/Readme.md

 GOOS=linux GOARCH=amd64 go build -ldflags "-X main.VERSION=0.0.1" -o terraform-provider-vbox .
 ```

+Makefile will compile the extension and copy to **~/.terraform.d/plugins/linux_amd64/terraform-provider-vbox**.
+If you uses a Mac or another kind of OS you should change your destination.

 ### Check if VirtualBox is up and running

 A VirtualBox or VB is a software virtualization package that installs on an operating system as an application.
 VirtualBox allows additional operating systems to be installed on it, as a Guest OS, and run in a virtual environment.
 This will be used to create resources with our Terraform Provider.
 To do the magic we will use the awesome tool called `vboxmanage`, but I'll not explain how to install VirtualBox here.
 Just Google it (or DuckDuckGo, or Bing, you choose).
 Check if `vboxmanage` is available at your environment using: